 3. Define Objectives for Engagement

-• Establish clear goals for what you aim to achieve through stakeholder engagement.
+Establish clear objectives for what you hope to achieve through stakeholder engagement.

 4. Develop a Communication Plan